-Former WWE Superstar Alberto Del Rio Indicted By Grand Jury For Aggravated Kidnapping And Sexual Assault
+Former WWE Superstar Alberto Del Rio Indicted By Grand Jury For Sexual Assault And Aggravated Kidnapping

 Investigators also revealed that he punched her in the back during the incident, which caused visible injuries.
 The victim told detectives she couldn’t remember much afterward.
 There were bruises reported on her arms, legs, face and neck.

 The woman also stated that Chucuan tried to burn her passport and destroyed her cell phone, computer and laptop.
-She told police that she was afraid and intended to leave San Antonio as soon as possible.
+She told the police that she was afraid and intended to leave San Antonio as soon as possible.

 As The Inquisitr documented back in May, Chucuan reportedly demanded that she put on a dress and dance for him.
 When she refused to, he allegedly threatened to take her son and “drop him in the middle of the road somewhere.”